Don’t wait until the new financial year to kick off your savings delivery programme.

-For many the beginning of the new financial year can seem like the perfect time to kick off a procurement savings delivery program; it marks a clear start date from which it is easy to count savings gained.
+For many the beginning of the new financial year can seem like the perfect time to kick off a procurement savings delivery programme; it marks a clear start date from which it is easy to count savings gained.
 However, it is not easy to make this type of project fall neatly into a set financial year, and often you would be better to start sooner rather than later.

 Importance of continuous category planning

 With both Brexit and the recent American election result we have experienced once again how the markets are becoming increasingly volatile.
-It is also now common knowledge how the rapid developments in the IT world can aid businesses, especially those in the financial services industry.
+It is also now common knowledge how the rapid developments in the IT world can aide businesses, especially those in the financial services industry.
 The impact of these developments is significant on supply chains and companies need to adapt to these changes as they happen, meaning that category planning must be agile and shift with the changing requirements of the business.

 Monitoring and tracking savings is essential to success

-My advice: do not wait to kick off your procurement savings delivery program.
+My advice: do not wait to kick off your procurement savings delivery programme.
 Instead, ensure that your strategy setting and category planning processes can adapt to the continuously changing external environment while you track every penny you saved for the business.

 Expectations from Procurement are increasing.